Temporal Sepsis Modeling: a Relational and Explainable-by-Design Framework: Context and Related Works

 \subsection{Prediction horizons in early sepsis modeling}

 The prediction horizon, denoted $h$, defines the lead time before sepsis onset at which a model aims to anticipate the condition.
-In classical machine learning approaches based on aggregated features \cite{desautels2016prediction, thiboud2025development}, $h$ is typically fixed by the aggregation window: only measurements up to $h$ hours before onset are included in feature computation.
+In classical machine learning approaches based on aggregated features \cite{desautels,thiboud2025development}, $h$ is typically fixed by the aggregation window: only measurements up to $h$ hours before onset are included in feature computation.
 This constrains the models to rely on recent observations and may limit long-range predictive power.

-Deep learning models such as LSTM, TCN, and MGP-RNN \cite{futoma2017, moor2020} inherently handle sequences of arbitrary length and can be trained to predict multiple horizons simultaneously.
+Deep learning models such as LSTM, TCN, and MGP-RNN \cite{moor2020} inherently handle sequences of arbitrary length and can be trained to predict multiple horizons simultaneously.
 For instance, models can be trained to output risk scores at $h = 1, 3, 6$ hours before sepsis onset, allowing a flexible trade-off between early detection and predictive accuracy.
 Multi-horizon prediction is particularly advantageous in ICU settings, where early warnings must be balanced against false alarms.

-For relational and MDL-based methods \cite{Boulle2018, hue2024fractionalnaivebayesfnb}, the prediction horizon is explicitly controlled through the number of temporal observations $p$ included in the secondary table.
+For relational and MDL-based methods \cite{hue2024fractionalnaivebayesfnb}, the prediction horizon is explicitly controlled through the number of temporal observations $p$ included in the secondary table.
 Each patient trajectory is flattened over $p$ time steps corresponding to the desired horizon $h$, enabling consistent learning of aggregate variables that encode temporal dynamics relevant for early prediction.
 This approach allows the use of interpretable probabilistic classifiers while maintaining horizon-specific information.
 Overall, while deep learning methods naturally support multi-horizon prediction, feature-based and relational methods achieve horizon flexibility by careful window selection and aggregation, highlighting a key design choice in early sepsis modeling.